 - Eyes: check for any inflammation there.

-- Skin: any rash?
+- Skin: check to see if there is any rash.
 Examine the extensor aspects of the forearms for nodules and the shins for evidence of erythema nodosum.
-Are there gouty tophi?
+Check whether there are gouty tophi.

 - Joint examination: